Metrilo/custom-integration/frontend_integration_library.md

 ```

 #### checkout ####
-Visitor started the checkout process.
+Visitor has started the checkout process.

 ```javascript
   metrilo.checkout();